geoffrepoli/logind/README.md

 # LOGIND

 Mac admins often have login workflows that require both (a) root permissions and (b) a user to be logged in (console user).
 While loginhooks used to serve this purpose, they've since been deprecated.
-Launch Agents, on the other hand, satisfy (b) but not (a).
-This tool attempts to solve the issue using a Launch Daemon that checks to see if the user is logged in before running your workflow.
+Launch agents, on the other hand, satisfy (b) but not (a). **logind** attempts to solve the issue by using a launch daemon to checks if a user is logged in before running your workflow.

 ## Getting Started